RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/ex2b_ChangeDetectionInVideos.md

 After completing this exercise, the student should be able to do the following:

--  Use OpenCV to access a web-camera or the camera or a mobile phone.
+1. Use OpenCV to access a web-camera or the camera or a mobile phone.
--  Use the OpenCV function `cvtColor` to convert from color to gray scale,
+2. Use the OpenCV function `cvtColor` to convert from color to gray scale,
--  Convert images from integer to floating point using the `astype` function.
+3. Convert images from integer to floating point using the `astype` function.
--  Convert image from floating point to uint8 using the `astype` function.
+4. Convert image from floating point to uint8 using the `astype` function.
--  Compute a floating point absolute difference image between a new and a previous image.
+5. Compute a floating point absolute difference image between a new and a previous image.
--  Compute the frames-per-second of an image analysis system.
+6. Compute the frames-per-second of an image analysis system.
--  Show text on an image using the OpenCV function `putText`.
+7. Show text on an image using the OpenCV function `putText`.
--  Display an image using the OpenCV function `imshow`.
+8. Display an image and zoom on pixel values using the OpenCV function `imshow`.
--  Implement and test a change detection program.
+9. Implement and test a change detection program.
--  Update a background image using a linear combination of the previous background image and a new frame.
+10. Update a background image using a linear combination of the previous background image and a new frame.
--  Compute a binary image by thresholding an absolute difference image.
+11. Compute a binary image by thresholding an absolute difference image.
--  Compute the total number of changed pixels in a binary image.
+12. Compute the total number of changed pixels in a binary image.
--  Implement a simple decision algorithm that is based on counting the amount of changed pixels in an image.
+13. Implement a simple decision algorithm that is based on counting the amount of changed pixels in an image.

 # Installing Python packages